5 Typography Rules

 Another way to strengthen your typographic layout is by establishing contrast in the mix.
 There are many different ways to establish a sense of contrast in your layout.
 Like for instance, you use the design principle of proximity or grouping within the layout.
 This can be demonstrated by creating rules to group copy within the layout.
 Or you could also skip weight within the typeface between your headings, subheadings, and body copy.
 One thing that I know that has never let me down is to play around with the kerning and tracking of your headings and subheadings within the layout.

 Before even laying out your copy it could be beneficial to layout a type scale that you can adhere to during the duration of the design process.
 Why you may ask?
 Well having a set scale for how big or small your different type components will be can establish a good hierarchy right off the back.
 No need to figure what the font size should be as you already have figured out from the beginning.
 During this process it would be helpful to use a font that scales well on desktop and mobile but if its a print project then this can be still useful for legibility sake.

 Check out this in-depth guide on “Defining a Module Type Scale.“

-Last but not least good ole whitespace, some people in the design world are afraid to use this concept.
-I do not know why as this principle is crucial to make typography balanced within the layout of the design.
-Utilizing whitespace efficiently and effectively can also lend itself in establishing contrast in the hierarchy of the design.
+Whitespace is a highly effective design element, yet so many people in the design world are afraid to use this concept.
+It balances typography within the layout of the design.
+Utilizing whitespace can efficiently create contrast in the hierarchy of the design.
 Ways to use whitespace would be like adjusting the line-height of your copy allowing it to breathe.
-Also spacing out the body copy and the heading a little bit.
+Also, spacing out the body copy and the heading a little bit.

 Let us know what you think about Getting Type Right in Design!